A Day in Florence

 The Uffizi

 The Uffizi without queues and a chance to stroll and wander and not be carried along with the crowd.
 Even though I studied Renaissance Art, I still don’t have the appreciation for it that I should.
 However, I will always remember the 1st time I saw Botticelli’s ‘Birth of Venus’ and it still had an affect on me.
-There are also lovely views of the Ponte Vecchio from the upstairs floors of the Uffizi.
+There are also lovely views of the Ponte Vecchio from the upstairs floors of the Uffizi. be sure to book tickets in advance, there are long queues.

 The Ponte Vecchio